News:

 *illegal dumping caught on WCCTV LPR camera (license plate redacted)

-The LPR cameras connect directly into a nationally hosted license plate data server to allow immediate identification of offenders.
+The LPR cameras connect directly to a nationally hosted license plate data server to allow immediate identification of offenders.